chipster/chipster-openshift/k3s/README.md

 ### Download the tools-bin package

 When you have checked that the Chipster itself works, you can start the tools-bin download.
 Simply run the deployment again, but set the tools-bin version this time.
 Check the latest tools-bin version from the [file list](https://a3s.fi/swift/v1/AUTH_chipcld/chipster-tools-bin/).
+Don't worry if the latest tools-bin version there looks older than the latest Chipster version.
+It probably means only that the tools-bin package hasn't changed since that version.

-Set the version in your `~/values.yaml`.
+Set the tools-bin version in your `~/values.yaml`.

 ```yaml
 toolsBin: